 Being accused of driving while intoxicated can permanently affect the rest of your life.
 Virginia takes DWI crimes extremely seriously and, if you or someone you know has been arrested and charged with a driving while intoxicated crime, you should speak with an experienced Virginia criminal defense attorney immediately.
-At Select Law Partners, PLC our team is ready to defend and protect your rights in a Virginia DUI (DWI) case.
+At Select Law Partners, PLLC our team is ready to defend and protect your rights in a Virginia DUI (DWI) case.
 Call or contact our office to schedule a consultation of your case.

 What is Driving While Intoxicated?